malemi/cold-start-recommender/README.rst

 recommendation.
 In this way you start building multiple, denser, co-occurence matrices and use them from the beginning.

-2. Any information is used.
-You decide which information you should record about a User rating an Item.
+2. **Any information is used.** You decide which information you should record about a User rating an Item.
 This is similar to the previous point, but you also register the item_id.

-3. Any information is used *immediately*.
-The co-occurence matrix is updated as soon as a rating is inserted.
+3. **Any information is used *immediately*.** The co-occurence matrix is updated as soon as a rating is inserted.

-4. Anonimous Users (e.g. random visitors of a website before sign up) might give information, which would be recorded through their session ID.
+4. **It tracks anonimous users,** e.g. random visitors of a website before the sign in/ sign up process.
 After sign up/ sign in the information can be reconciled --information relative to the session ID is moved into the correspondent user ID entry.

 Mix Recommended with Popular Items
 ----------------------------------